Jody Fannin: 2017

-Jody was selected as a full member of the BRDC and joined JMW Racing for a full season of the European Le Mans Series, starting the season in the team's venerable Ferrari 458 Italia GTE alongside Rob Smith and Rory Butcher, achieving an emotional win in the seven year old car's final appearance at Monza against the newer spec 2017 GTE cars joined by Jonny Cocker who replaced Butcher for the round.
+Fannin was selected as a full member of the BRDC, and he joined JMW Racing for a full season of the European Le Mans Series, starting the season in the team's venerable Ferrari 458 Italia GTE, alongside Rob Smith and Rory Butcher.
+He achieved a win in the seven year old car's final appearance at Monza against the newer spec 2017 GTE cars, joined by Jonny Cocker who replaced Butcher for the round.
 The team will switch to a new Ferrari 488 GTE from the A1 Ring round.
-After a string of podiums, Jody along with Rob Smith were crowned European Le Mans Series GTE Champions in a chaotic race at Portimao in Portugal where a second place was enough to secure the title.
+After a string of podiums, Fannin along with Rob Smith were crowned European Le Mans Series GTE Champions in a chaotic race at Portimao, in Portugal, where a second place was enough to secure the title.

 2018 - 2019

-In 2018, Jody got his permit for racing on the Nurburgring Nordschleife.
+In 2018, JFannin got his permit for racing on the Nurburgring Nordschleife.
 He debuted in the GT3 class at the end of 2018 in a Walkenhorst Motorsport BMW M6 GT3 with a Pro Am podium.
-2019 started with a round of the Chinese GT Championship alongside Betty Chen in a Team AAI BMW M6 GT3, resulting in a 7th and 4th place at Sepang.
+2019 started with a round of the Chinese GT Championship alongside Betty Chen in a Team AAI BMW M6 GT3, resulting in a seventh and fourth place at Sepang.
 He followed this up with a Pro Am GT3 (SP9) win in the opening round of the VLN series at the Nurburgring Nordschleife.
-After another round of the China GT Series at Ningbo, Jody was promoted to the "Pro" Walkenhorst entry for the rest of the VLN series resulting in a successful season with 4 overall podiums alongside Christian Krognes and David Pittard.
+After another round of the China GT Series at Ningbo, Fannin was promoted to the "Pro" Walkenhorst entry for the rest of the VLN series resulting in a successful season with four overall podiums alongside Christian Krognes and David Pittard.

 2020 - 2021

-During the COVID pandemic of 2020 Jody did a one off race at the Paul Ricard round of the European Le Mans series, resulting in a 4th place for JMW Motorsport in their Ferrari 488 GTE.
-He rejoined the team for the full European Le Mans Series in 2022 alongside Rodrigo Sales and Andrea Fontana which resulted in a 6th place finish in the GTE championship.
-2021 also marked Jody's long awaited debut in the 24 hours of Le Mans alongside Rodrigo Sales and Thomas Neubauer.
-After a strong test day where he put the car P3 in GTE Pro Am in a field of 23 on debut at the circuit, set up changes for qualifying didn't give the expected results and they would line up in P22 for the race.
-With rain falling before the start of the race, and as start driver, Jody would do his first wet laps of the Circuit de la Sarthe in race conditions.
-After a double stint, then getting back in the car for a night time double stint, the car was up to P5 from 22nd on the grid, when a team mate had a coming together with an LMP2 car at the Dunlop chicane, resulting in retirement just after 1am.
+During the COVID-19 pandemic of 2020, Fannin did a one off race at the Paul Ricard round of the European Le Mans series, resulting in a 4th place for JMW Motorsport in their Ferrari 488 GTE.
+He rejoined the team for the full European Le Mans Series in 2022 alongside Rodrigo Sales and Andrea Fontana which resulted in a sixth place finish in the GTE championship.
+2021 also marked Fannin's long awaited debut in the 24 hours of Le Mans alongside Rodrigo Sales and Thomas Neubauer.
+After a strong test day where he put the car third in GTE Pro Am in a field of 23 on debut at the circuit, set up changes for qualifying didn't give the expected results and they would line up in 22nd for the race.
+With rain falling before the start of the race, and as start driver, Fannin would do his first wet laps of the Circuit de la Sarthe in race conditions.
+After a double stint, then getting back in the car for a night time double stint, the car was up to fifth from 22nd on the grid, when a team mate had a coming together with an LMP2 car at the Dunlop chicane, resulting in retirement just after 1am.